tenebrius/react-native-navigation/docs/docs/styling.md

   },
   layout: {
     topMargin: Navigation.constants().statusBarHeight, // Set the layout's top margin
-    orientation: ['portrait', 'landscape'] | ['sensorLandscape'] // An array of supported orientations },
+    orientation: ['portrait', 'landscape'] | ['sensorLandscape'], // An array of supported orientations
+    componentBackgroundColor: 'red' // Set background color only for components, helps reduce overdraw if background color is set in default options.
+  },
   topBar: {
     height: 70, // TopBar height in dp